brianterry/unicorn-maker/README.md

 # Getting Started

+## Step 1: prerequisites
+You can build the resource type with one of four languages: Java, Go, Python, and TypeScript.
+So I will assume that you have installed the language prerequisites you will be using to create your resource type.

 First, start by installing the AWS Cloudformation CLI and the language plugins.

 Although not necessary, I recommend creating a Python virtual environment.
 It makes getting started a little easier.

-    $ python3 -m venv env
-    $ source source env/bin/activate

-Now that you have your enviroment setup, clone the is repo.

     git clone https://github.com/brianterry/unicorn-maker.git

-## Choose your path
+## Step 2: Choose Your Path
-What's great about creating an AWS CloudFormation provider is you can write it in JAVA, Go, Python, or Javascript.
+What's great about creating an AWS CloudFormation provider is you can write it in JAVA, Go, Python, TypeScript.

-In this repo, you will find a folder that contains an example resource built in the following languages:
+In this repo, you will find a folder that contains an example resource type built in the following languages:

 [Go](https://github.com/brianterry/unicorn-maker/tree/master/go)